Translating pretalx

 Then, click through the missing translations for your language by going to the pretalx project dashboard.
 You can add new translations by clicking on the “Strings needing action” link for your language.

 In the translate view, you can input your translation for a given source string.
 If you’re unsure about your translation, you can also just “Suggest” it or mark it as “Needs editing”.
 If you have no idea, just “Skip”.
-If you scroll down, there is also a “Comments” section to discuss any questions with fellow translators or us developers.
+If you scroll down, there is also a “Comments” section to discuss any questions with fellow translators or us developers (though as noted above, we are unlikely to be able to help with unofficial languages).